Message from the Board Chair

 Gene Yarussi served as President and CEO of Emerson Power Transmission

 (EPT) between 1989 and 2006 capping a 42-year career.
 Under his leadership, EPT made several U.S. and foreign acquisitions and positioned the company to operate as one cohesive organization.
 Since retirement, Gene has consulted with several local start up ventures and has extensive public service.
-He has served, is currently serving, or consulted with: The Sciencenter, TC-3 Foundation, Racker Centers, Family and Children’s Service, Challenge, Love Living at Home, Congregational Church, and Tompkins Public Library.
+He has served, is currently serving, or consulted with: The Sciencenter, TC-3 Foundation, Community Foundation of Tompkins County, Racker Centers, Family and Children’s Service, Challenge, Love Living at Home, Congregational Church, and Tompkins Public Library.